Homemade raw cat food recipe FAQ

 Fresh or freeze-dried meats?

-You can use freeze-dried hearts, green tripe, gizzards, liver, etc. if you cannot buy fresh ingredients locally.
+You can use freeze-dried hearts, green tripe, liver, etc. if you cannot buy fresh ingredients locally.
 However, this is not ideal in the long run.

 Please rehydrate with water before making the recipe.